Why loiter?: Activities

-Midnight Walks
+Midnight walks

-“If more women take up space and are recognised for doing so, it will become normal,” said Neha Singh.
+"If more women take up space and are recognised for doing so, it will become normal", said Neha Singh.
 This activity began in 2014 when Neha would take walks late at night and post about it on social media.
-Soon enough, she was joined by friends and other women who heard of her initiative.
+Soon, she was joined by friends and other women who heard of her initiative.
 This gave birth to a more widely organized attempt to normalize women's presence and claiming of public spaces.
-Every Sunday, ‘Why Loiter?’ organised walks for groups of women and girls to gather and roam around parks, streets and other public spaces in Mumbai from midnight to three a.m.
+Every Sunday, Why Loiter? organised walks for groups of women and girls to gather and roam around parks, streets and other public spaces in Mumbai from midnight to three a.m.
 This activity is considered unusual and often met with stares and uncomfortable exchanges, including ones where auto and cab drivers slow down around them in hopes that they will hop in.
 In addition to walking at midnight, the group has also cycled in the rains, visited tea stalls at midnight and napped in public parks.

-Antakshri in Metro
+Antakshri on public transportation

-On 29 May, the ‘Why loiter’ campaign marked 2 years by organizing an Antakshri session in Mumbai.
-“We started,” says Neha Singh, “because we wanted to have a creative session for women in a public transport where they could sing, be loud and visible and occupy as much space as they can.”
+On 29 May, 2016, the Why loiter campaign marked 2 years by organizing an Antakshri session in Mumbai.
+Neha Singh says "We started because we wanted to have a creative session for women in a public transport where they could sing, be loud and visible and occupy as much space as they can."
 The group of women took a metro ride from Versova to Ghatkopar and back.
 On the metro, they sang Hindi songs, which attracted attention and even encouraged other passengers to join them.

-Walk Like A Woman
+Male involvement

-‘Why Loiter?’ also organized a session to encourage men to join their cause.
+Why Loiter? also organized a session to encourage men to join their cause.
 Nearly 20 men wore feminine clothing like sarees, high waist skirts, salwar kameez and dresses to walk alongside women from Prithvi Theatre to Juhu beach in Mumbai on April 4, 2015.
-“I believe that no women’s rights movements are complete with the involvement of men,” says Neha Singh.
+"I believe that no women's rights movements are complete with the involvement of men," says Neha Singh.

 Media coverage and international recognition

 The campaign received recognition on various media platforms such as Forbes, Hindustan Times, Outlook, Scroll.in, The Hindu and others.
 It also received recognition from beyond the country, with people following the footsteps of the campaign and starting their own version of Why Loiter?
-Girls at Dhaba, primarily an initiative of Karachi-based journalist Sadia Khatri photographed herself at a dhaba and then uploaded the image on the Internet, thus challenging the traditional role of women in public spaces.
-Picking from this, Nida Mushtaq, from the ‘Fearless collective’ painted murals on the subject in Lahore, Karachi and Islamabad.
+Girls at Dhabas was primarily an initiative of Karachi-based journalist Sadia Khatri photographed herself at a dhaba and then uploaded the image on the Internet, thus challenging the traditional role of women in public spaces.
+Nida Mushtaq, from the Fearless Collective, painted murals on the subject in Lahore, Karachi and Islamabad.
 Neha Singh was also featured under BBC 100 Women.